 - Run

-- Info level remaining deprecations – identify patterns by case then fix
+- Handle remaining info-level deprecations — identify patterns per case then fix

 - Re-run